-If your community group is in the middle of a community asset transfer (CAT) process and you also want to make a participation request please contact the area manager who is dealing with your CAT request to discuss this further.
-Scottish Government guidance discourages running a community asset transfer process and a participation request process at the same time.
+If your community group is in the middle of an asset transfer (AT) process and you also want to make a participation request please contact the area manager who is dealing with your AT request to discuss this further.
+Scottish Government guidance discourages running an asset transfer process and a participation request process at the same time.
 It is likely that the participation request can be managed as part of the community asset transfer process.

 If you are thinking about making a participation request, the key questions to consider are:

 - What are your objectives - what is it that you want to improve for your community